Lindsay Stalzer: 2017

+She played in the Philippines again for the 6th time in the 2019 Philippine Super Liga Grand Prix, with a new team, the F2 Logistics Cargo Movers.
+In the best-of-three finals series, her team including Venezuelan Outside Hitter María José Perez went up against her previous team Petron and its guest players former teammate Stephanie Niemer (during the 2016 FIVB World Club Championship) and Khat Bell.
+Despite winning the first game, the team eventually lost the next two matches, thus losing the championship series and finishing 2nd in the tournament.

 2020

 She traveled back to the United States when the Philippines League closed in March 2020.
 She was in third place among attackers and fifth among the scorers and her team was leading the league.

 2021

 Stalzer played in the athlete-centric Athletes Unlimited Volleyball League based in the United States, experience that she defined as a dream come true.
 She ended up in the twelfth place with 2745 points, winning US$10,000 for the season in addition to bonuses, helping charities and having her own Topps trading card.
 She ended up in the twelfth place with 2745 points, She then played at the Puerto Rican League, Stalzer was chosen to play the League All-Star Game, but her Reinforcements team lost 0-2 to the Native All-Stars.
 She played with Grises de Humacao during the regular season, Leonas de Ponce for the quarterfinals and Valencianas de Juncos for the semifinals before leaving the tournament due to an injury spiking controversy for the quick recover she had that allow her to play with her national team and how easy it is to replace a player in the league.

 She then was selected to play under guidance of Joe Trinsey with the United States national team at the NORCECA Championship, and she debuted with the National Team finishing in fourth place after losing 2-3 the Bronze medal game to Canada She helped her national team to win the Pan-American Cup when they defeated 3-0 to the Canadian team.
 The outside hitter tied in 14th place among top scorers with 45 points, 35 attacks, one block and nice ace serves.
 She ranked tenth among the attackers with 33.02 success percent and tied fifth in the serving category with her 9 aces.